-- Risk assessments, Personal Emergency Evacuation Plans for wheelchair users/students with mobility difficulties, expectant mothers risk assessments
+- Risk assessments, Personal Emergency Evacuation Plans for wheelchair users/learners with mobility difficulties, expectant mothers risk assessments

 - Specific Learning Difficulties Assessments; Exams & DSA assessments

-- All students receiving support participate in a termly review to check on progress and ensure that the service meets their needs and is helping them to succeed.
+- All learners receiving support participate in a termly review to check on progress and ensure that the service meets their needs and is helping them to succeed.

 Learner Services are here to help you with a variety of issues, ranging from transition to college to things that may be going on in your personal life.